 In October of 2014, for the first time in its 220-year history, the University of Tennessee named a college in recognition of an alumnus and donor.
 The James A. Haslam II College of Business was approved by the UT Board of Trustees after a landmark gift of $50 million was made to the university in honor of the Haslam family patriarch.
 In 2016, Haslam received the prestigious Horatio Alger Award, which is bestowed upon leaders who triumph over adversity to achieve success and who are committed to philanthropy and higher education.

-Mr. Haslam has been a director of the John F. Kennedy Center for the Performing Arts, First American Bank, AmSouth Bank, the Trust Company of Knoxville, and Appalachian Life Insurance Company.
+Haslam has been a director of the John F. Kennedy Center for the Performing Arts, First American Bank, AmSouth Bank, the Trust Company of Knoxville, and Appalachian Life Insurance Company.
 He also served on the National Football Foundation and University of Tennessee’s University Health system.
 He was chairman of the board of the Howard H. Baker Jr. Center for Public Policy at the University of Tennessee.
 He was a trustee for the University of Tennessee for 27 years and was both vice chairman and chairman of the Executive Committee.
 He has been the chairman of the board of the Greater Knoxville Chamber of Commerce, Leadership Knoxville, Webb School of Knoxville, the Public Building Authority and United Way of Greater Knoxville.
 He also served as the campaign chairman for United Way and was the founder and remains the chairman of the local Alexis de Tocqueville Society.

-Mr. Haslam has served as state finance chair for Howard Baker for Senate, Lamar Alexander for Governor, Bill Frist for Senate and twice was George W. Bush’s Tennessee finance chairman.
+Haslam has served as state finance chair for Howard Baker for Senate, Lamar Alexander for Governor, Bill Frist for Senate and twice was George W. Bush’s Tennessee finance chairman.
 He served four times as a delegate to the Republican National Convention and was a member of the Platform Committee in 1984.